textX/textX-LS/examples/multimetamodel/README.md

 ## Installation and usage of the DSLs

-After setting up the virtual env you can do the following:
+To install the metamodels and run the tests (on unix-like system), you can do the following:

     egrep "# build\s*$" README.md | sed -r 's/# build/|| exit 1/' > temp.sh
     # Have a look at temp.sh before executing...